rustwasm/book/src/game-of-life/hello-world.md

 ### `wasm-game-of-life/src/utils.rs`

-The `src/utils.rs` module provides a couple included batteries that we will use later in the tutorial.
-We can ignore it for now.
+The `src/ustils.rs` module provides common utilities to make working with Rust compiled to WebAssembly easier.
+We will take a look at some of these utilities in more detail later in the tutorial, such as when we look at [debugging our wasm code](debugging.html), but we can ignore this file for now.

 ## Build the Project